semrush/intergalactic/website/docs/data-display/d3-chart/d3-chart.md

 ### Chart description

-**The card header may contain a description text.** Typically, this text provides information on maximum/minimum data statuses, explains the data source, or offers insightful advice related to visualized data.
+You can add a description text to your chart.
+Typically, such a text can provide information on maximum/minimum data statuses, explains the data source, or offers insightful advice related to visualized data.

 ![](static/subtitle.png)